Ogma — GM Tool

 - Fate points (FP) — 7 pips in the top-right of each card; click a pip to set the PC's current FP count

-- Stress — PH (physical) and MN (mental) checkboxes; click to mark/unmark
+- Stress — PH (physical) and MN (mental) checkboxes; click to mark/unmark.
+Use the ± buttons for quick single-box stepping.

 - ⚡ Compel — generates a compel suggestion focused on this character